joatmon08/hashicorp-aws-zero-trust/README.md

     - Three users, `jeff` for the `ops` team, `rosemary` for the `dev` team, and `taylor` for the `security` team.
     - Two targets:
-        - ECS container instance
+        - ECS container instance (not yet added)
         - Application database, brokered by Vault credentials

+### Dynamic Host Catalog

+1. Run `source set.sh` to set your Boundary address.

+1. Run `make boundary-host-catalog` to configure the host catalog for the ECS container instances.
+   This uses dynamic host catalog plugins in Boundary to auto-discover AWS EC2 instances with the cluster tag.

+1. You can also SSH into the ECS container instance as the `ops` team.
+Run `make ssh-ecs`.

+### Vault Credentials Brokering

 1. Boundary uses Vault as a credentials store to retrieve a new set of database credentials!
    Run `make configure-db` to log into Boundary as the `dev` team and configure the database - all without knowing the username or password!

-1. You can also SSH into the ECS container instance as the `ops` team.
-Run `make ssh-ecs`.

 ## Consul intentions